aaronisaya/WHSTechNotes/journal.md

 My bracket selection was based on seeding and gut feelings, but St. John's beating Kansas and Wichita State annihilating Oklahoma State really threw a monkey wrench in my brackets.
 These games proved that even by predicting, it is not always a sure thing, and using stats and other information can help create a more accurate prediction.
 A computer program can analyze thousands of stats at one time, which can help identify patterns in the stats.
 A career as a data analyst or sports statistician can use this technology.

+# March 30, 2026

+Upsets occur in March Madness because, while stats do count, heart and hustle count too.
+One big upset in March Madness occurred when a team that was not as highly seeded in the tournament came from behind and beat a team that everyone thought was going to go on to the next round.
+I think it is because the team that won had nothing to lose.
+They had much more heart and much more hustle.
+A computer cannot accurately measure how nervous a star player is or how much more hustle a team is going to have because of a bad loss.
+If I were going to make a computer program that predicts winners in March Madness, I think I would have a hard time doing that because there is no way to put that into a spreadsheet.